mcosme000/mcosme000/README.md

 <!-- 🔭 I’m currently working on a blog app made with Rails and -->
 - 🌱 I am learning Python🐍, TypeScript🟦 and Next.js🚀
-- Currently I am participating in two internships and learning as much as I can
+- 👩🏼‍💻 Currently working as a frontend developer
-- 👀 I would like to collaborate on some projects involving front-end
+- 👀 I am always open to collaborate on interesting projects involving frontend
 - ✨ Fun fact: last year we bought a house in Nara and we are remodeling it 🔨🎨🏡
 - 📧 You can reach me through my email: mcosme00@gmail.com